An asteroid flies by Earth in the closest recorded approach of an object of its size

 “That force, applied over millions of years, can literally move mountains of rock around,” Beshore said.

-We can’t say this enough: Don’t panic over it.
+But – and we can’t say this enough: Don’t panic over it.

 CNN’s Amanda Barnett and Ben Brumfield contributed to this story